-The Merchant Marine Act of 1920, more commonly known as the Jones Act, is a law the U.S. Congress passed to protect maritime workers, such as fisherman, off-shore oil rig employees and shipping industry crew members.
-It was named for Senator Wesley R. Jones, who was the act’s sponsor.
+The Merchant Marine Act of 1920, more commonly known as the Jones Act, is a law the U.S. Congress passed to protect maritime workers such as fisherman, offshore oil rig employees and shipping industry crew members.
+It was named for Sen. Wesley R. Jones, the act’s sponsor.

 The Jones Act is a form of maritime admiralty law that ensures workers have safe, hazard-free working environments and that they are taken care of in the event of injury or harm.
-Additionally, the Merchant Marine Act of 1920 covers cabotage, setting forth regulations for how cargo and passengers can be transported between U.S. ports.
-If you were injured in an offshore job or would like to learn more about the Jones Act and how it applies to your case, contact an attorney familiar with maritime admiralty law at The Young Firm.
+Additionally, the Merchant Marine Act of 1920 covers cabotage, which established regulations for how cargo and passengers can be transported between U.S. ports.

 The Jones Act provides protection for maritime workers in a number of ways.
 First, it requires that all ship owners provide a safe and secure seaworthy vessel for all crew members to live and work on.
 This means equipment, structural components and onboard machinery must be maintained and kept in working order.
 Additionally, there must be safety policies and procedures in place on the vessel to protect workers and crew members.

-In the event a worker is injured while working on the vessel, the Jones Act maritime admiralty law ensures that they are taken care of with maintenance and cure benefits.
+Ifa worker is injured while working on the vessel, the Jones Act maritime admiralty law ensures they are taken care of with maintenance and cure benefits.
 Maintenance and cure benefits help the victim by paying for medical bills and treatments, as well as daily living costs until the point of maximum medical improvement.

 It is an employer’s legal obligation to offer maintenance and cure benefits until the point of maximum medical improvement.
 If you are injured and your employer denies you these benefits for any reason, you may have grounds for a legal claim under the Jones Act.